jeffskinnerbox/blog/content/ideas/my-first-fpv-quadcopter-drone.md

 but can also be flown outdoors when there is little wind.
 Their ducts and light weight ensure safety and reduce damage upon crashes, but agile enough to be fast & aerobatic in the outdoors.
+I dare say that every serious FPV pilot has at least one Tiny Whoop at home, with which he flies around indoors in winter.

-An added benefit of the tiny whoops is their limited regulatory requirment because of their light weight.
+An added benefit of the tiny whoops is their limited regulatory requirement because of their light weight.
-The latest FAA rules requires all [Unmanned Aircraft Systems (UAS)][17] to be [FAA registered][18] and equiped with [RemoteID][16] for any aircraft of 250 grams or more.
+The latest FAA rules requires all [Unmanned Aircraft Systems (UAS)][17] to be [FAA registered][18] and equipped with [RemoteID][16] for any aircraft of 250 grams or more.
 Tiny whoops are well under the 250g threshold.
 Never the less, the rule for **operating** any UAS in the National Airspace System (NAS) is [14 CFR Part 107][07], referred to as the Small UAS Rule.
-The bottomline is that while my tiny whoop doesn't require a RemoteID nor FAA registration, you must take the [Recreational UAS Safety Test (TRUST)][04] and carry proof of test passage when flying.
+The bottom line is that while my tiny whoop doesn't require a RemoteID nor FAA registration, you must take the [Recreational UAS Safety Test (TRUST)][04] and carry proof of test passage when flying.

 >**NOTE:** To understand what FAA rules apply to a light weight tiny whoop,